james1q2w3e/FIREBASE-TEMPLATE-WITH-PROTECTED-ROUTES/README.md

+THIS IS NOT A COMPLETED TEMPLATE (yet).
+It's just to give people an idea how Firebase/Firestore works.
+It is in no way efficient or DRY yet (planning to fix soon).

 This is a template from FS-APP-TEMPLATE, but made to use FIREBASE/FIRESTORE instead of API routes and a local database.
 The old api routes/database files have been left in (because I don't feel like taking them out).

 This still has some nasty looking code, as i haven't had time to clean it up or comment it.
 It'll get better when i fix it.